lina-lab8/-GIA-Prep/README.md

 ## English

-A web app for preparing for the law state exam (ГИА) Everything you need for self-study in one place: materials, tests and personal progress.
+A web app for preparing for the law state exam Everything you need for self-study in one place: materials, tests and personal progress.

 ### Features